actix/actix-web/guide/src/qs_5.md

 URL dispatch provides a simple way for mapping URLs to `Handler` code using a simple pattern matching language.
 If one of the patterns matches the path information associated with a request, a particular handler object is invoked.

-A handler is a specific object that implements the `Handler` trait, defined in your application, that receives the request and returns a response object.
+> A handler is a specific object that implements the
+> `Handler` trait, defined in your application, that receives the request and returns
+> a response object.
 More information is available in the [handler section](../qs_4.html).

 ## Resource configuration

 Resource configuration is the act of adding a new resources to an application.
 A resource has a name, which acts as an identifier to be used for URL generation.
 The name also allows developers to add routes to existing resources.
-A resource also has a pattern, meant to match against the *PATH* portion of a *URL*, it does not match against the *QUERY* portion (the portion following the scheme and port, e.g., */foo/bar* in the *URL* *http://localhost:8080/foo/bar?q=value*).
+A resource also has a pattern, meant to match against the *PATH* portion of a *URL*.
+It does not match against the *QUERY* portion (the portion following the scheme and port, e.g., */foo/bar* in the *URL* *http://localhost:8080/foo/bar?q=value*).

 The [App::resource](../actix_web/struct.App.html#method.resource) methods